 Repatriation.
 As mentioned earlier, your tax duties depend on where you live.
 This can be considered as one of the main drawbacks of offshore companies.
 Remittance and distribution of assets and income are the aspects you should watch out for.
 Once your assets and income reach the resident country, they are all subject to taxes.
 This can eliminate all the perks of a favorable tax system of offshore jurisdiction provides.

 Offshore fees and regulations.
 Normally, offshore companies are subject to a fixed amount of fees on an annual basis.
-Plus, in order to be qualified as a legal offshore company, the particular company must also satisfy certain requirements of which its business activities should not fall into some “restricted” categories for conducting business as per the rules of the offshore jurisdiction.
+Plus, to be qualified as a legal offshore company, the particular company must also satisfy certain requirements of which its business activities should not fall into some “restricted” categories for conducting business as per the rules of the offshore jurisdiction.

 And before going straight for the offshore company formation part, what you need to do is ask yourself the most important question: “What type of company should I go with?”.

 Onshore vs Offshore Companies: Which one is better?

 So now the biggest question arises: “What is the best-suited type of company for me?”